 Step 6 | Darkening Leather

-You can darken your leather by applying the walnut hulls solution in two different ways.
-The leather can be treated by soaking it in the solution or applying the solution by rubbing it over the leather.
+You can darken your leather by applying the walnut hulls solution in two different ways: soak the leather in the solution or apply the solution by rubbing it over the leather.
+It is important to wait an adequate amount of time between each application to let the solution properly treat your leather (Jahanban-Esfahlan et al., 2020).

 Step 7 | Darkening Leather